Boat carrying 356 Haitians lands in Florida, one of largest maritime smuggling events in years, authorities say

 CBP officials are investigating the incident and conducting interviews to determine whether any suspected smugglers were among the passengers, the agency said.
 They were not sure how long the boat was at sea nor how it managed to evade Coast Guard interdiction before entering U.S. waters.

 Desperate conditions in Haiti have fueled an increase in migration since the assassination of President Jovenel Moïse last July.
-Thousands of Haitian nationals attempted to enter the United States across the Mexico border in Del Rio, Texas, last summer, but the majority had left their homeland years earlier and were living in South America before heading north.
+Thousands of Haitian nationals attempted to enter the United States across the Mexico border in Del Rio, Tex., last summer, but the majority had left their homeland years earlier and were living in South America before heading north.

 CBP arrests of Haitians along the border reached a peak of nearly 18,000 in September, then fell sharply after authorities launched a fast-track deportation operation.
 About 3,800 were detained by CBP in January, the most recent month for which figures are available.